biocore/qiime/doc/scripts/subsample_fasta.rst

 	-i, `-`-input_fasta_fp
 		Path to the input fasta file
 	-p, `-`-percent_subsample
-		Specify the percentage of sequences to subsample
+		Specify the percentage (as a fraction between 0 and 1) of sequences to subsample

 	**[OPTIONAL]**